jennylia/mugshot/README.md

 # mugshot
-An app to make sure your app never gets "stolen"
+An app to make sure your mug never gets "stolen"